New Year’s Resolutions: Evidence-Based Strategies For Success

 Skip this year’s resolution

-For those feeling discouraged by statistics or past experience, it may be best to forego a new year’s resolution altogether.
+For those feeling discouraged by statistics or past experience, it may be best to forego a new year’s resolution altogether for the coming year.
 Both older and younger adults are ditching the tradition of new year’s resolutions in favor of less stringent goal-setting strategies that can be implemented at more individually suited times.
-Additionally, you may consider less “popular” resolutions that contribute to enrichment rather than improvement such as reading more, learning an instrument, or trying new, spending more time with friends.
+Additionally, you may consider less “popular” resolutions that contribute to enrichment rather than improvement such as reading more, learning an instrument, trying something new, or spending more time with friends.
+The first step toward positive change in your life can come from the sense of peace that comes from adjusting your intentions in a way that is more realistic.

 A therapist may help you set goals and plan for achieving them while simultaneously being a source of accountability and encouragement.
 Therapists can also help you identify underlying issues that might be interfering with your progress—negative thought patterns, mental illness, and self-esteem issues, for example, can complicate the self-improvement process.
 Cognitive-behavioral therapy is one standard therapeutic modality that may help you manage these challenges.